Yandex Cloud

 Note

-The DB name may contain Latin letters, numbers, and underscores.
-The name may be up to 63 characters long.
+The database name may contain Latin letters, numbers, and underscores.
+It may be up to 63 characters long.
 You cannot create a database named default.

-When creating a cluster with Terraform at the same time as creating a database, specify a name for the new cluster rather than cluster ID in the yandex_mdb_clickhouse_database resource:
+When creating both a cluster and a database with Terraform at the same time, specify a name for the new cluster rather than cluster ID in the yandex_mdb_clickhouse_database resource:

 resource "yandex_mdb_clickhouse_cluster" "<cluster_name>" {